About Advanced Practice Services

 What is Advanced Practice?

-An advanced practice professional is a clinician with advanced education, knowledge, skills, and scope of practice.
+An advanced practice professional is a provider with advanced education, knowledge, skills, and scope of practice.
 Advanced Practice Services defines a level of practice that utilizes extended and expanded skills, experience and knowledge in assessment, planning, implementation, diagnosis and evaluation of the care required.

 Advanced Practice Professionals are most often educated at the graduate level and may work in either a specialist or generalist capacity.
 However, the basis of Advanced Practice is the high degree of knowledge, skill and experience that is applied within the patient relationship to achieve optimal outcomes through critical analysis, problem solving and evidenced based decision making.